taytestokes/after-thoughts/data/blog/welcome-to-after-thoughts.md

 ---
 title: 'Welcome to After Thoughts'
-publishedAt: '2021-12-27'
+publishedAt: '2021-12-31'
-excerpt: 'Welcome to After Thoughts!
-This is my personal and software development blog.'
+excerpt: 'This is a software development blog that I plan on using as a resource to document and share what I learn during my software development journey'
 image: '/posts/welcome-to-after-thoughts/banner.jpg'
 featured: true
 ---

-Welcome to After Thoughts!
-This is my personal and software development blog.
-This is the platform that I have been wanting to create for a while and I'm stoked to finally get around to creating it.

-I plan on using this platform to document and share my learnings during my software development journey.
-I'm hoping that by sharing what I learn, it will help me build a better understanding around the topic as well as help others.
+Hey, I'm Tayte and welcome to After Thoughts!
+This is a software development blog that I plan on using as a resource to document and share what I learn during my software development journey.

+I have been wanting to create a platform like this for a while now, but I just haven't been able to get around to doing it until now.

+The motivation behind creating this is to have a "single source of truth" that I can use to reference what I learn and it's a bonus if others are able to find value in what I document.

+I used to work as a mentor for a coding bootcamp and found a ton of value and purpose in being able to share what I know and help others in their journey.
+I'm hoping to find that value and purpose again through this platform.

+Thanks for stopping by and I hope that you'll stick around!